Quantum spin Hall effect and spin-charge separation in a kagome lattice

 Recently, Kane and Mele generalized the spinless Haldane model to a spin one by adding an intrinsic spin-orbit interaction (SOI) \cite{Kane1,Kane2}.
-The TRS is conserved in the Kane-Mele model and the gapless spin edge states in this model result in a quantum spin Hall effect.
-These TBIs like the Kane-Mele model keeping TRS are different from the quantum Hall TBIs, and we call them the quantum spin Hall TBIs.
-The quantum spin Hall TBIs have received considerable attention.
+The TRS is conserved in the Kane-Mele model and the gapless spin edge states in this model result in quantum spin Hall effect.
+These TBIs like the Kane-Mele model keep TRS and are different from the quantum Hall TBIs.
+Thus call them the quantum spin Hall TBIs.
+At present the quantum spin Hall TBIs are receiving considerable attention.
 One impressive example is that only one year later after its theoretical prediction to be a quantum spin Hall TBI in 2006 \cite{Bernevig}, it was proved in experiment that HgTe is an actual one \cite{Koenig}.